Teerapat1234/scrapy-projects/README.md

 Scrape and Crawled data from several websites and save data in JSON, CSV, XML format using python Scrapy framework.

-run command : scrapy crawl jcb or if you're doing wsb img capture : scrapy crawl jcb -a value="post title"
+run command : scrapy crawl jcb

 jcb is the name of your spider.
 Spider will receive page's source code as response.
 We're also using Playwright to actually loads the page in instead of just the source html.